jbates2549/Kickstarter-Analysis/Written_Report_Template.md

 ### Challenges and Difficulties Encountered

 In the analysis of outcomes based on fundraising goals, the number of samples tended to decline as goal amounts increased.
 The smaller sample sizes tend to reduce the predictive accuracy of the report.
 To provide additional goal amount analysis we provide additional analysis for the entire theater category to increase the sample size.
+The below chart showing outcomes based on fundraising goal for the entire theater group generally confirms the findings of the plays subcategory.

 ![image_name](https://github.com/jbates2549/Kickstarter-Analysis/blob/master/Outcome_vs_Goal_Theater.png)